-The nature and amount of the general and administrative expenses of the Corporation for the year, as disclosed in the "Condensed Interim Consolidated Statements of Loss and Comprehensive Loss for September 30, 2015" reflect the active nature of the Company's activities while the drill program was underway, compared to those lesser amounts for the period ended September 30, 2014 when activity was largely focused on commencing activities after the reverse acquisition.
+The G&A expenditures shown here for the quarter ended December 31, 2015 are clearly consistent with the Corporation's post-drill program level of activity.
+The nature and amount of the general and administrative expenses of the Corporation for the year, as disclosed in the "Condensed Interim Consolidated Statements of Loss and Comprehensive Loss for December 31, 2015" reflect the active nature of the Company's activities while the drill program was underway, compared to those lesser amounts for the period ended December 31, 2014 when activity was largely focused on commencing activities following the reverse acquisition.